bencoveney/Items/Items/Docs.md

 - [ ] Don't re-implement C#.
 - [ ] Don't re-implement SQL.
 - [ ] Collections should have support for extra data.
+- [ ] Collections should probably be relationships.

 Model
 -----